 Principal analyst Matt Moorut from research firm Gartner estimates live stream commerce was a $60 billion industry in 2019.
 Note: the vast majority of that was spent in China, especially on beauty brands.
 It’s a fledgling phenomenon in streaming for the western consumer and it offers some interesting opportunities, but as usual, making the best use of the technology will be in how and when the tactic is deployed.

-While pretty much anything can be recorded and live-streamed such as a zoo walk, a shopping expedition or celebrity work-out or makeup tutorial.
+While pretty much anything can be recorded and live-streamed such as a zoo walk, a shopping expedition, or celebrity workout or makeup tutorial.
 Optimising the value of the tactic rests in the strategic execution and the creative at its core.
-Whatever the premise of your live stream, the construct has to be relevant, unrivalled and valued by your audience, especially if you want to encourage repeat viewing.
+Whatever the premise of your live stream, the construct has to be relevant, unrivaled, and valued by your audience, especially if you want to encourage repeat viewing.

 Live streaming’s immediacy is it’s imperative